Tony Rosato: Career

 Rosato first gained attention when he and Robin Duke joined the cast of the first incarnation of SCTV in its third season during the fall of 1980.
 His most well-known character on the program was the TV chef Marcello Sebastiano (a parody of Chef Pasquale).
 Rosato then moved with Duke to the cast of Saturday Night Live for the 1981–82 season.
 Following Jean Doumanian's tenure during the sixth season and Dick Ebersol trying to retool the show (and relying on Eddie Murphy and Joe Piscopo to spice up the sketches), Rosato only appeared on the show for one year before leaving due to differences with Ebersol and an expired contract.

 Rosato is one of three SCTV cast members (along with Duke and, later, Martin Short) to appear on Saturday Night Live and the first SNL cast member to not be born in either the United States or Canada.
 Celebrities impersonated by Rosato on SCTV include: Lou Costello (whom he also impersonated when he was a cast member on Saturday Night Live), William Conrad, Danny Thomas, Woodstock co-organizer Chip Monck, SNL cast member John Belushi, Tony Orlando, Don Ho, and Ella Fitzgerald.
 His characters on SNL, despite his short tenure, were memorable as well, and included Ed Asner (in character as Lou Grant), Captain Kangaroo, and U.S. Attorney General Ed Meese.

-In 1983, he starred as Aldo, the busboy in the short-lived Bea Arthur series, Amanda's.
+In 1983, he starred as Aldo, the busboy in the short-lived Bea Arthur series Amanda's.
 The show was based on Fawlty Towers but was not well-received by audiences and was cancelled after 10 episodes.

 Rosato next appeared on the Canadian police drama Night Heat, playing Arthur "Whitey" Morelli, from 1985 through 1989.
 He continued to appear in television and film throughout the 1990s.

 Voice work

 In autumn of 1990, Rosato portrayed Nintendo's character Luigi on DiC's television show The Adventures of Super Mario Bros.
 3 (based on Super Mario Bros.
 3).
 He continued his role as Luigi in 1991 for the Super Mario World cartoon.
 Rosato had a small voice part in Resident Evil 3: Nemesis as Dario Rosso and the titular creature.
 In Bakugan: Gundalian Invaders, he voiced Dharak.

-Rosato also provided voices for many other animated series including Pelswick, George and Martha, The Busy World of Richard Scarry, The Adventures of Sam and Max: Freelance Police, Mythic Warriors: Guardians of the Legend, Monster by Mistake, The Ripping Friends, Bakugan: Mechtanium Surge, Da Boom Crew, Get Ed and Odd Job Jack.
+Rosato also provided voices for many other animated series including Pelswick, George and Martha, The Busy World of Richard Scarry, The Adventures of Sam & Max: Freelance Police, Mythic Warriors: Guardians of the Legend, Monster by Mistake, The Ripping Friends, Bakugan: Mechtanium Surge, Da Boom Crew, Get Ed and Odd Job Jack.

 Personal life

 Rosato married Leah Murray on 31 December 2003; together they have a daughter.
-After seven years together, Rosato and Murray's marriage ended in a divorce in 2010.
+After seven years together, Rosato and Murray's marriage ended in divorce in 2010.